 Standards Committee Charter

-The Standards Committee researches and documents standards proposals to be submitted for approval by standards organizations, such as ASTM International, Underwriters Laboratories (UL), the National Fire Protection Association (NFPA), and other standards development organizations.
+The Standards Committee researches, develops, documents, and revises standards proposals to be submitted for approval by standards organizations, such as ASTM International, Underwriters Laboratories (UL), the National Fire Protection Association (NFPA), and other standards development organizations.
+The Committee also collaborated with International Accreditation Services to add firestopping to the IAS AC 291 Accreditation for Firestop Inspection Agencies program.

-FCIA’s Standards Committee brings practical field condition experiences to ASTM’s E05 and E06 Committees, and UL’s Standards Technical Panels for test standard development organizations.
+FCIA’s Standards Committee Chairs the ASTM E 2174 and ASTM E 2393 Standards Committees, continuing to drive their development.
+Additionally, the Committee brings practical field condition experience to the ASTM E 05 and E 06 Committees, as well as participates on UL’s Standards Technical Panels for test standard development organizations.

 Firestopping testing standards are used to produce suitability for use statements for use of firestop products in specific firestopping applications.
 FCIA believes it is important to be involved in this development process.